CU-ESIIL/pre-innovation-summit-training/docs/2_R_and_Py_bilingualism/code/code_demo/bilingualism.md

     [1] 5

-In this example, the for loop iterates over each element in the numbers vector, assigning the current element to the variable i.
-The print(i) statement is then executed for each iteration, outputting the value of
+In this example, the for loop iterates over each element in the numbers vector, assigning the current element to the variable `i`.
+The `print(i)` function is then executed for each iteration, outputting the value of `i`.

-i\.

 Here is the equivalent example in Python:

-Python code
+Python code:

 ``` python
 # Create a list of numbers